node-gh/gh/README.md

 #### Examples

--   Open an issue.
+Open an issue.

 ```
 gh is 1 --open
 ```

--   Close an issue.
+Close an issue.

 ```
 gh is 1 --close
 ```

--   Close multiple issues.
+Close multiple issues.

 ```
 gh is --close --number 1 --number 2
 ```

--   Open multiple issues.
+Open multiple issues.

 ```
 gh is --open --number 1 --number 2
 ```

--   Open or close an issue that you've sent to someone.
+Open or close an issue that you've sent to someone.

 ```
 gh is 1 --close --user eduardolundgren
 ```

-### 4. List
+### Issue: List

 | Option              | Usage        | Type                 |
 | ------------------- | ------------ | -------------------- |